SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-variants-vs-vaccines.md

 Get the booster if &amp; when it comes.

-That's the answer to the question posed above, as to whether we can get rid of COVID-19.
+That's the answer to the question posed above, as to whether we can eliminate COVID-19 once and for all.
 Yes, if we vaccinate _much faster_ and then get near-universal uptake of a booster to account for the variants that will accumulate in the meantime.
 Take a look again at the phylogenetic tree above.
 See that variant A.1 in the upper left corner?
 It's labelled "extinct" in human.
 That's what we want.

 If we do not do that&hellip; get ready for 'endemic COVID-19' that hangs around forever, requiring a new vaccine every fall just like influenza.